 Why are we regulated?

-In the UK, the gas network is a natural monopoly.
-Consumers can't choose which network they want to use to transport gas from the transmission system to their homes and businesses.
-They can only choose which supplier they buy their gas from.
+Gas networks are natural monopolies; consumers can't choose which network they want to use to transport gas to their homes and businesses.

-To make sure that we and other gas distribution networks (GDNs) don't exploit this and charge customers unfairly, we are regulated by Ofgem through via a price control.
+To make sure that we and other gas networks don't exploit this and charge customers unfairly, we are regulated by Ofgem under a price control framework called RIIO.

 RIIO stands for: Revenue = Incentives + Innovation + Outputs